Pakistan unlikely to hand misfiring Malik farewell game

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LONDON: When Shoaib Malik was dismissed for a golden duck in Pakistan’s high stakes World Cup game against India at Old Trafford on June 16, it seemed like game over for the veteran all-rounder.
+LONDON: When Shoaib Malik was dismissed for a golden duck in Pakistan’s high stakes World Cup game against India at Old Trafford on June 16, it seemed like game over for the veteran all-rounder, writes Khalid Hussain.

 It was the second duck in a row for Malik, who flopped miserably in the three World Cup matches he played.
 When Pakistan didn’t pick him in their playing eleven for their last three group games, it became quite apparent that he was no more part of the team’s World Cup plans.
 In fact, his critics hoped that it was the end of the 37-year-old’s international career.